Bookkeeping Services and Retirement Plans. For

-1. There are different types of retirement plans and you want to shop around carefully.
+1. There are different types of bookkeeping services and retirement plans so you want to shop around carefully.

 2. A 401(k) plan is not always the best choice to meet your own needs as a business owner.

-3. Retirement plans can enable owners to take money out of their business on a pre-tax basis.
+3. Bookkeeping services and retirement plans can enable owners to take money out of their business on a pre-tax basis.